brambow/elements/README.md

 ## Theming
-CartoLab Elements are built with [Rebass](https://rebassjs.org/), which uses [Styled System](https://styled-system.com/) and the [System UI Theme Specification](https://system-ui.com/theme).
+CartoLab Elements are built with [ThemeUI](https://theme-ui.com/), which uses [Styled System](https://styled-system.com/) and the [System UI Theme Specification](https://system-ui.com/theme).
 This means that you can use any theme made for Rebass, Styled System, Theme-UI, or any other compliant theme with CartoLab Elements.

 We've provided a default theme to help you get started quickly.

 ### Overriding Themes
-CartoLab Elements are extensions of Rebass elements, and therefore the `css` prop from Styled System and Emotion can be used in any component to override theme values.
+CartoLab Elements are extensions of ThemeUI elements, and therefore the `css` prop from Styled System and Emotion can be used in any component to override theme values.
 In general, it is preferrable to set styles in a theme file and create variants for different presentation options.
 The `css` prop override shuld be used sparingly or only for positioning of elements.

 ## Component Playground and Docs
 You can explore CartoLab Elements in our interactive playground, built with [Storybook](https://storybook.js.org/).
 We've included documentation, code examples, and interactive exploration of various props and theming options.